JFeuchter/fe-assigment/README.md

     - Product price
     - Add to Cart button
   - The product component must be styled following the structure provided in the wireframes
-  - Add to cart button should add that product with a quantity of 1
+  - Add to Cart button should add that product with a quantity of 1
-  - Load more button should retrieve the next 6 products and add them to the container
+  - Load More button should retrieve the next 6 products and add them to the container

 #### Cart